The Specification Property for $C_0$-Semigroups: Introduction

-A stronger concept than hypercyclic operators is the notion of frequently hypercyclic operators introduced by Bayart and Grivaux \cite{bayart_grivaux2006frequently} (see \cite{grosse-erdmann_peris0000linear} and the references therein) trying to quantify the frequency with which an orbit meets an open set.
+A stronger concept than hypercyclicity is the notion of frequent hypercyclicity introduced by Bayart and Grivaux \cite{bayart_grivaux2006frequently} (see \cite{grosse-erdmann_peris2011linear} and the references therein) trying to quantify the frequency with which an orbit meets an open set.
 This concept was extended to $C_0$-semigroups in \cite{badea_grivaux2007unimodular}.

 A $C_0$-semigroup $(T_t)_{t\ge 0}$ is said to be \emph{frequently hypercyclic} if there exists $x \in X$ (called frequently hypercyclic vector) such that $\lDens( \{ t \geq 0: T_tx \in U\})>0$ for every non-empty open subset $U \subset X$, where $\lDens(B)$ is the lower density of a Lebesgue measurable subset $B\subset \mathbb{R}_0^+$ defined as